m3trik/Scripts_portable/docs/README.md

 *The docstring of each method houses a user friendly name that is stored with all other widget info in the switchboard dict when an instance is populated.
 All of the ui widgets have an event filter attached for handling of specific events.*

-* QPushButton   b000    (b000-b999) can contain 1000 buttons of one type max per class using this convention.
+* QPushButton             b000    (b000-b999)
 * QPushButton             v000    triggered on mouse release when hovered.

-* QPushButton   i000    triggered on mouse release when hovered. changes the ui index.
+* QPushButton             i000    triggered on mouse enter. changes the ui index.
+* QToolButton             tb000   ""
 * QComboBox               cmb000  ""

-* QCheckBox     chk000  ""
+* QCheckBox|QRadioButton|QPushButton(checkable) chk000  ""

-* QSpinBox      s000    ""
+* QSpinBox|QDoubleSpinBox s000    ""

-etc.
+* QLabel                  lbl000  ""
+* QWidget                 w000    ""
+* QTreeWidget             tree000 ""
+* QListWidget             list000 ""
+* QLineEdit               line000 ""
+* QTextEdit               text000 ""

 ##
 -----------------------------------------------